The stadium is at the highest altitude. Bolivia

 La Paz, Bolivia

-In addition, the highest mountains in the world are located here. sports grounds- golf course and football stadium named after Rafael Mendoza Castellón, which is certified according to all FIFA rules.
-However, according to the same rules, the organization of official matches at venues located above 2500 meters above sea level is prohibited due to possible health problems among the players.
+In addition, the highest mountains in the world are located here. sports grounds- golf course and football stadium named after Rafael Mendoza Castellon, which is certified according to all FIFA rules.
+However, according to the same rules, the organization of official matches at venues located above 2500 meters above sea level is prohibited due to possible health problems among football players.
 An exception has been made for the stadium in La Paz.

 Lhasa, Tibet

-Namche Bazaar, Nepal
+Namche Bazar, Nepal

 Potosi, Bolivia